JavaScript Scraping 18 min read

 Processing LLM-Ready Markdown

 Once you receive the markdown content, it’s immediately ready for your AI agent or RAG pipeline.
+According to the LangChain documentation on document loaders, Markdown is the preferred input format for retrieval-optimized chunking because heading boundaries map cleanly to semantic document sections.
 This clean format requires minimal pre-processing, saving you compute cycles and simplifying your data pipeline.
 You can directly feed this into your LLM’s context window or embed it into a vector database for retrieval.

 Python Implementation: RAG Processing